LCAV/audioROS/experiments/2020_11_23_wall2/PROTOCOL.md

 - new experiments with fewer thrust experiments
 - 40 and 50 cm: corrupted, because stopped working at motors_360_40 (motors stopped and from then on no more buzzer deck)
 - started again at 60 cm
+- did wrong measurements at 60 (angle offset), so had to start again

 ## Description